mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

 So the first provider takes in a constant and the second provider takes in the math provider.
-Notice how `Provider` is appended to the provider name.
+Notice how "Provider" is appended to the provider name.
 Thats the convention Angular uses for naming providers.

 ### Service, Factories and Values ###